-- Provide an additional resource for Teams to create successful and effective Engineering Notebooks to be used throughout the FIRST Tech Challenge Season. - Expand on the guidelines provided in Game Manual Part I. - Providing Award Winning Examples.
+- Provide an added resource for teams to create successful and effective engineering notebooks to be used throughout the FIRST Tech Challenge Season. - Expand on the guidelines provided in Game Manual Part I. - Providing award winning examples.

-The Guide focuses on the skills and concepts needed for the development of the following general goals:
+This guide focuses on the skills and ideas needed for developing the following general goals:

-- Creating a successful and effective Engineering Notebook - Provide tips for Mentors/Coaches to guide students to best utilize the Engineering Notebook.
+- Creating a successful and effective engineering notebook - Provide tips for mentors and coaches to guide students to best use the engineering notebook.

-This Guide would not be possible without the contributions of time, ideas, and resources provided by the following people:
+This guide would not be possible without the contributions of time, ideas, and resources provided by the following people: